-One VP of Sales recently told us, “The potential for cross-sell and portfolio expansion with our clients has never been higher, but we just can’t seem to execute.”
-It’s an all-too-common refrain.
+When a VP of sales says, “The potential for cross-sell and portfolio expansion with our clients has never been higher, but we just can’t seem to execute,” they are not alone.

 So what’s the problem?
 Gartner research shows that chief sales officers (CSOs) and sales teams often assume — wrongly so — that customers who are highly satisfied with their current suppliers are naturally willing buyers of additional high-end, premium products and services.
 Although customer satisfaction does double the likelihood of repurchase and is a reasonable predictor of account attrition, it has no statistical effect on account growth.

-We analyzed 1,100 B2B customers to get a detailed understanding of what drives continuing or expanding customer relationships with an existing supplier.
-We found that the strongest driver of account growth is the confidence customers have in themselves and their ability to make good buying decisions.
-Focus, then, on helping customers take that next bold action for their business in a confident manner — that’s what drives incremental purchases.
+Gartner analyzed 1,100 B2B customers to get a detailed understanding of what drives continuing or expanding customer relationships with an existing supplier and found that the strongest driver of account growth is the confidence customers have in themselves and their ability to make good buying decisions.
+The objective for sellers, then, is to help customers take that next bold action for their business in a confident manner.
+That’s what drives incremental purchases.

 Know what drives account growth